katzarsky/BitStream/README.md

 BitStream
 =========

-Bit stream codec implementation.
-Written in AS3.
+Bit stream codec implementation in ActionScript3 (BitStream.as is the codec).
 Faciliates creation of binary string that consist of arbitrary-length items in bits.

 - Can be used in variety of home-made binary codecs.